kimeudom/fauna_link/db/fauna_link_db_documentation.md

 session_token : Unique token for identifying a session. expires_at    : Timestamp for when the session expires. created_at    : Timestamp of when the session was created.

-## Table 6: `audit_log`

-### Purpose:
-Records user actions withing the system for auditing and traceability purposes.

-### Fields:
-log_id        : Auto-incrementing unique identifier for each audit log entry. user_id       : Foreign key referencing the users table. action        : Description of the action performed by the user. table_name    : Name of the table where the action occurred. row_id        : Identifier of the row affected by the action (if applicable). created_at    : Timestamp of when the action was performed.